Offline Deployment

 kubectl get nodes

 .
-In Kubernetes versions 1.16 and later, if the root directory threshold reaches 85%, pods on the node will be evicted.
-To avoid pod eviction, switch the containerd data directory to the data disk.
+In Kubernetes versions 1.16 and later, the default root directory threshold reaches 85% after which pods on the node will be evicted.
+To avoid pod eviction, we need to switch the containerd data directory to the data disk.

 # After all nodes are Ready, modify the containerd data directory